ventus-ag/documentation/content/products/storage/integrated-s3-browser.md

 ![](../../../assets/images/store/17.png?width=35pc&classes=border,shadow)

-After these steps the newly created Bucket will be added to the  *S3 Buckets page* with private access, which is set as the default access setting:
+After these steps the newly created Bucket will be added to the  *S3 Buckets page* with "private" access and "not configured" versioning status, which are the default settings:
 ![](../../../assets/images/store/18.png?width=45pc&classes=border,shadow)

-## Browse folders and files within a bucket.
+## Browse folders and files within a bucket
 To access and navigate through the folders and files inside a bucket, click on the **Name** of the corresponding bucket on the *S3 Buckets page*:
 ![](../../../assets/images/store/19.png?width=45pc&classes=border,shadow)